ehuggett/send-cli/README.md

   --download-limit URL TOKEN LIMIT
-                        Change the download limit for a file hosted on a Send server, LIMIT must be <=20 --url URL             Download a file with a Send link
+                        Change the download limit for a file hosted on a Send server, LIMIT must be <=20 --change-password URL TOKEN
+                        change the password for a file hosted on a Send server --url URL             Download a file with a Send link

+Password:
+  --password            Protect the uploaded file with a password --password-unsafe PASSWORD_UNSAFE
+                        Provide a password on the command-line (UNSAFE as password visible in process list or shell history!)

 ```
 ## Miscellaneous
 ### Password Length